chihebchebbi/docusaurus-starter/docs/Microsoft Sentinel/Microsoft Sentinel SOC Optimization Report Generator.md

 # Microsoft Sentinel SOC Optimization Report Generator

 The Microsoft Sentinel SOC Optimization Report Generator is a tool designed to automate the creation of SOC optimization reports.
-It leverages Microsoft Sentinel's recommendations to leverage SOC optimization recommendations, to help organizations close coverage gaps against specific threats and fine-tune data ingestion to prioritize security-relevant information.
+It leverages Microsoft Sentinel’s recommendations to help organizations close coverage gaps against specific threats and fine-tune data ingestion, ensuring a focus on security-relevant information for improved threat detection and SOC efficiency.

 ![](https://i.imgur.com/bER872r.png)